-If you are trying to eat healthier by eating salads or choosing low-fat or calorie-reduced foods but find it hard to stick to your diet because you feel hungry and deprived, it is very likely that something is missing in your healthy diet.
-A healthy diet that helps you achieve and maintain a healthy weight and improve your blood cholesterol and sugar levels should provide you with all the energy your need without feeling hungry until the next meal.
+If you're trying to eat healthier but are finding it difficult to stick to your diet because you're hungry all the time, it's very likely that something's missing from your diet.
+A healthy diet that helps you achieve and maintain a healthy weight and improve your blood cholesterol and sugar levels should provide you with all the energy you need without feeling hungry before the next meal rolls around.

 Not Enough Protein

 The Harvard T.H.
 Chan School of Public Health suggests that your daily protein intake should be about 7 grams for every 20 pounds of body weight, divvied up among your meals and snacks.
 To arrive at an approximation of the amount of protein you need to consume daily, divide your weight by 20; then multiply the result by 7.